-\textbf{Training Objective:} To learn knowledge from pseudo labels and pseudo features generated from part experts, we compute three kinds of losses, i.e., body loss, head loss and hand loss.
-The body loss is consisted of the mean absolute error (MAE) loss between 2d body joints and the mean square error (MSE) between body poses.
-The head and hand loss is similar, but an additional expression loss is added to the head loss.
-The training loss can be expressed as:
+To extract knowledge from the pseudo labels generated by part experts, we compute three distinct loss types: body loss, head loss, and hand loss to train a full-body reconstruction network.

+Body loss is composed of the Mean Absolute Error (MAE) between 2D body joints and the Mean Square Error (MSE) between body poses.
+The head and hand losses follow a similar structure, but an additional expression loss is included in the head loss.